 We arrived in Oregon Tuesday and camped that night about 30 miles from the area we wanted to camp for the eclipse.
 My thought was we would get up early, fill the tow vehicle with gas, fill the travel trailer with water, and be camped by lunch.

 My first clue that something was amiss was when we arrived in Prineville, Oregon and the fuel stations and grocery stores were overrun with people looking like they were headed for Woodstock.

 The next concern was as they left the gas stations and grocery stores they were headed in the same direction as we were.
-No problem I thought, as they will continue east on Hwy 26 toward the center of the longest eclipse totality, while the place I had selected was south of the center line.
+No problem I thought, as they will continue east on Highway 26 toward the center of the longest eclipse totality, while the place I had selected was south of the center line.

-However, when we reached our turn off from the highway, there were flagmen directing traffic onto the same road!
+However, when we reached our turnoff from the highway, there were flagmen directing traffic onto the same road!
 That is when we saw our first “Event” sign pointing people in the same direction as the area we wanted to camp.

-Traffic was still moving at a reasonable clip, so I didn’t expect trouble as there was no way an event could be held in the area I wanted to camp, as it was too mountainous to park all the vehicles that were headed down the road.
+Traffic was still moving at a reasonable rate, so I didn’t expect trouble as there was no way an event could be held in the area I wanted to camp, as it was too mountainous to park all the vehicles that were headed down the road.

 Arriving within miles of the area I wanted to camp, I thought it wise (with all the traffic) to drop the travel trailer off the side of the road while my wife and I checked out each of the campsites I had documented in advance via Google Earth.

 The road to the primary campsite I had selected was a bit rough, so we went to check out the second, which was perfect!
 It had a good gravel road to it, it was on a ridge with a view to the east for watching the eclipse along with a nice breeze blowing over the top, would easily hold two RVs (level sites) and was close to the activities we wanted to enjoy while waiting for the eclipse.
 It even had a bit of cell service which we didn’t have while driving up to the area.